 To explore the Iridium-flare phenomenon in more detail, check out the Visual Satellite Observer's Home Page, whose Iridium section provides links to orbital elements, aficionados' custom flare-predicting software, and other resources.
 More information — launch history; financial and political developments — on the Iridium satellite constellation (and others) is available on a Web site maintained by University of Surrey (U.K.) communications specialist Lloyd Wood.

 A Blessing or a Curse?

-Once smitten by the Iridium bug, you may want to capture flares on film, video, or with a digital camera.
-Astrophotographer and Sky & Telescope editor Dennis di Cicco's advice is given here.
+Once smitten by the Iridium flare bug, you may want to capture flares on film, video, or with a digital camera.
+Astrophotographer and Sky & Telescope editor Dennis di Cicco's advice for capturing iridium flares with astrophotography are simple enough for many levels of astronomer.
 You can get more advice from (and share your results with!) the Internet-based SeeSat-L discussion group, which meets in cyberspace here.